StarSheriff2/odin-kittens/README.md

 # Odin Kittens

 >This project is a Rails app meant to be a *'data-producing API'*.
-It's my first attempt at building a Rails API app.
+It's my first attempt at building a Ruby on Rails API app.

 ## About
 This app should output json data and html.
 The project comes from the [Odin's Project **'Kittens API'**](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/kittens-api).